Benefits available to help you keep in good physical health

 If you work in Operations or Central Support

-Managers need to log onto the askHR portal to order the vouchers, usually in September, giving the total number of vouchers needed for their team/location and the names of the colleagues requesting them.
+Managers need to log onto the askHR portal to order the vouchers, usually during July and August, giving the total number of vouchers needed for their team/location and the names of the colleagues requesting them.

 Voucher can be used at high street locations, including selected Superdrug, Lloyds Chemist, Morrisons, Tesco and Asda stores.

 If you use a PC, laptop or tablet as part of your role, you are entitled to claim a free eye examination every two years.

 Help with the cost of new glasses